-Most estate planning is driven primarily by a Will or by a Trust.
-Trusts are very useful estate planning tools that give you maximum control and provide maximum benefits for your estate, making estate administration after you pass much simpler than estate planning that is driven primarily by a Will.
-Trusts can be created in Wills, or Trusts can be created as stand-alone documents.
-Learning about the benefits and uses of Trusts is a key component of estate planning.
+Most estate planning tools are a will and/or a trust.
+Trusts are very useful estate planning tools that give you greater control over your estate than a will and typically make estate administration simpler for your survivors.
+Trusts can be created in tandem with wills, or trusts can be created as stand-alone documents.
+Learning about the benefits and uses of trusts is a key component of estate planning.

 Estate planning should always involve consideration of the possibility that you might become incapacitated during your life.
-We plan for incapacitation during life through the use of a Property Power of Attorney and a Health Care Power of Attorney.
-Powers of Attorney allow you to name an agent (typically a spouse, close relative or close friend) who you trust to step in and manage your personal affairs and make your personal decisions if you ever become incapacitated and unable to make those decisions or manage your affairs yourself.
-Powers of Attorney ensure that the person(s) that you chose are the person(s) who will manage your affairs and make your decisions if you are unable to manage them and make them on your own.
+We plan for incapacitation during life through the use of a property power of attorney and a health care power of attorney.
+Powers of attorney allow you to name an agent (typically a spouse, close relative or close friend) who you trust to step in and manage your personal affairs and make your personal decisions if you ever become incapacitated and unable to make those decisions or manage the affairs yourself.
+Powers of attorney ensure that the person(s) that you chose are the person(s) who will manage your affairs and make your decisions if you are unable to manage them and make them on your own.

-Determine for yourself who will handle your estate, who will raise your children, who will receive your assets and how they will be managed.
-If you want to make the administration of your estate less costly and less time consuming, and if you want to protect the assets you leave to your loved ones, a Living Trust can be used for that purpose.
-If you have a sizable estate, you can avoid or minimize state inheritance tax and federal estate tax with Trusts.
-Put in place mechanisms for the management of your estate while you are living, but unable to manage your own affairs, with Powers of Attorney for Health Care and Property.
+An estate plan makes your wishes clear to your loved ones.
+It allows you to determine who will handle your estate, who will raise your children, who will receive your assets and how they will be managed.
+If you want to make the administration of your estate less costly and less time-consuming, and if you want to protect the assets you leave to your loved ones, a living trust can be used for that purpose.
+If you have a sizable estate, you can avoid or minimize state inheritance tax and federal estate tax with trusts.
+Put in place mechanisms for the management of your estate while you are living but unable to manage your own affairs with powers of attorney for health care and property.

 Without gathering basic information and knowing your desires for your estate planning, we cannot quote fees to you upfront.
 We would be guessing about what you need and want.
-So, we offer an initial consultation at half our regular hourly rate in order to gather the basic information from the Worksheet and meeting with you to determine what you desire to do for your estate planning, and we can tell you then what the cost will be based on that information and your direction.
-If you decide not to follow through with your estate planning, for whatever reason, you can keep the Worksheet and the advice and guidance we have given you.
+So, we offer an initial consultation at half our regular hourly rate in order to gather the basic information from the worksheet and meet with you to determine what you desire to do for your estate planning.
+We can then tell you what the cost will be based on that information and your direction.
+If you decide not to follow through with your estate planning, for whatever reason, you can keep the worksheet with the advice and guidance we have given you.
 If you decide to go forward with your estate planning, we will credit the initial meeting fee against the flat fee for the type of estate planning that you choose.

-- Alternative forms of Estate Administration – Representing families and individuals in alternative, non-probate forms of administration of estates (such as small estate administration, administration with bonds in lieu of probate and the like).
+- Alternative forms of estate administration – Representing families and individuals in the alternative, nonprobate forms of administration of estates (such as small estate administration, administration with bonds in lieu of probate and the like)

 - Guardianship – Representing individuals in the establishment of guardianship for minors and disabled adults.